 FAQ

-In the final stage of the training course, students are required to complete project work aimed at deepening their knowledge, meditation expertise and conduction abilities through advanced training in one of the meditation approaches covered during the two-year period.
+In the final stage of the training course, students are required to complete project work aimed at deepening their knowledge and expertise in one of the meditative approaches covered during the two-year course, but also at devising a project for introducing contemplative perspectives and practices in society.

-Ten scholarships worth 1,393.40 Euro each (gross) have been made available to successful candidates.
-The criteria for their awarding are: resume (70 points), dissertation (20 points) and other publications (10 points); the motivation letter will be considered a complementary element in the evaluation of the curriculum vitae.
+Eight scholarships worth 1.484,50 Euro each (gross) have been made available to successful candidates.
+The criteria for their awarding are: resume (75 points), dissertation (15 points) and other publications (10 points); the motivation letter will be considered a complementary element in the evaluation of the curriculum vitae.

 The scholarships will be disbursed automatically by the Department in order of merit after the enrolment phase; as such, those who pre-enrol do not have to do anything extra in order to apply.
 The scholarships will be awarded based on the selection criteria (see Selection Notice for details on award criteria).